Bike tour in the coffee triangle

 The story behind the scenes

-A bicycle tour in the coffee triangle is the perfect way to get to know the beautiful countryside and friendly people.
-Read the behind-the-scenes story here, from “bike crazy” entrepreneur Ivan.
+A bike tour in the coffee triangle, the famous coffee region of Colombia, is the perfect way to get to know the beautiful countryside and friendly people.
+Read our behind-the-scenes story here, where we tell you all about “bike crazy” entrepreneur Ivan.

 We cycled through the village of Bella, drove past haciendas, stopped at a small waterfall, bought delicious Macademia nuts topped with arequipe, and on the way back we enjoyed a malt beer and ice cold Coke on a terrace.